dirkjanm/BloodHound.py/README.md

 ```docker build -t bloodhound .```
 2. Run container
 ```docker run -v ${PWD}:/bloodhound-data -it bloodhound```
-After that you can run `bloodhound-python` inside container, all data will be stored in the path from where you start the container.
+After that you can run `bloodhound-python` inside the container, all data will be stored in the path from where you start the container.